Techcps/GSP/User Authentication: Identity-Aware Proxy/techcpsgsp499.md

 cat details.json
 ```
 # Note:
-## Numeric value choose: 10 then Enter
+## Numeric choice value - Go to Task 1:
+* Point No.2 and Select a region value using lab instructions

 ## Provide your confirmation type: Y and Enter (follow same process 3 times)

-# Task 1: Under "Restrict access with IAP" perform using lab instructions
+# Task 1: Under
+*  "Restrict access with IAP" perform using lab instructions
+*  "Test that IAP is turned on" perform using lab instructions

 ## Congratulations, you're all done with the lab 😄